ffmpeg does have an echo filter

 Echoes are reflected sound and can occur naturally amongst mountains (and sometimes large buildings) when talking or shouting; digital echo effects emulate this behaviour and are often used to help fill out the sound of a single instrument or vocal.
 The time difference between the original signal and the reflection is the

-, and the loudness of the reflected signal is the decay
+delay, and the loudness of the reflected signal is the decay.
+Multiple echoes can have different delays and decays.

 A description of the accepted parameters follows.